Nebraska Revised Statute 43-2938

 Mediator; qualifications; training; approved specialized mediator; requirements.

-(2) To qualify as a Parenting Act mediator, a person shall have basic mediation training and family mediation training, approved by the Office of Dispute Resolution, and shall have served as an apprentice to a mediator as defined in section 25-2903.
+(2) To qualify for inclusion in the roster of mediators maintained by the Office of Dispute Resolution as an approved Parenting Act mediator, a person shall have basic mediation training and family mediation training, approved by the Office of Dispute Resolution, and shall have served as an apprentice to a mediator as defined in section 25-2903.
 The training shall include, but not be limited to:

 (a) Knowledge of the court system and procedures used in contested family matters;